wacncontent/CustomizeTool/output/articles/active-directory/active-directory-angularjs-single-page-app.md

 ## Next steps

-Here are some additional resources to help you use Azure AD to add authentication and authorization to your web applications and web APIs:
+Here are some additional resources to help you use Azure AD to add authentication and authorization to your web sites and web APIs:

 + [Azure Active Directory Code Samples](https://msdn.microsoft.com/zh-CN/library/azure/dn646737.aspx)
 + [Authentication Scenarios for Azure AD](https://msdn.microsoft.com/zh-CN/library/azure/dn499820.aspx)